AdobeDocs/workfront.es-ES/help/quicksilver/timesheets/create-and-manage-timesheets/export-timesheets.md

 *To find out what plan or license type you have, contact your Workfront administrator.-->

-## Exportación de una lista de plantillas de horas
+## Exportar una lista de plantillas de horas

 {{step1-to-timesheets}}